germinateplatform/germinate-training/flapjack-3.md

 ### File Format
 What file format does Flapjack use?

 Input files should be in tab delimited format.
-The examples we’ll look at have been created in Microsoft Excel.
-Use ‘Save as’ option in Microsoft Excel and select Text (Tab delimited).
+The examples we'll look at have been created in Microsoft Excel.
+Use ‘Save as' option in Microsoft Excel and select Text (Tab delimited).

-Let’s look at examples of each file type:
+Let's look at examples of each file type:

 #### Map file
 A map file should contain a header line #fjfile = MAP.
 It should contain a column with your marker name, a column with a chromosome designation and a column with physical or genetic marker location.
-Don’t panic if your chromosome and locations aren’t in order, flapjack will do this for you!
+Don't panic if your chromosome and locations aren't in order, flapjack will do this for you!

 <img src="flapjack-3/flapjack1.png" style="max-width: 100%;">